 Stakeholder consultations were undertaken using semi-structured interviews and group discussions.
-Semi-structured interviews were used for stakeholders of SH1 category, whereas, both methods were used to elicit responses for SH2 category stakeholders.
-Also, respondents for SH2 category were identified with inputs and help from SH1 category.
-Finally, significant indicators were chosen for PVI score estimation.
-These indicators are those where the added weights of both SH groups is more than 2 and at least one SH assigns a weight of 2 to the indicator.
-Data for each indicator were collected from published reports of government departments, records archived in the departments in the region and consultation with key informants.
+Semi-structured interviews were used for the SH1 group whereas both the methods were used to elicit responses from members of the SH2 group.
+Respondents for SH2 were identified with inputs and help from respondents from SH1.
+Finally, significant indicators were chosen for calculating the PVI.
+These indicators were those that had either secured a weight of greater than 2 when the weights assigned by both the groups were added or those that had been assigned a weight of 2 by at least one of the two groups (SH1 or SH2).
+Data for each indicator were collected from published reports of government departments, records archived in the departments in the region, and consultation with key informants.

-2.2 Estimation of PVI
+2.2.
+Calculating phosphorus vulnerability index

-The value of PVI is calculated using methodology of Nanda et al., 2019.
-This includes standardization of indicator values (eq.
-1); normalization of weights (eq.
-2) and finally PVI estimation (eq.
+The phosphorus vulnerability index was calculated using the method given by Nanda et al. (2019.
+The method comprises standardizing indicator values (eq.
+1), normalizing the weights (eq.
+2), and finally calculating the PVI (eq.
 3).

 Ii,std= IiIi,max × 100 (1)